AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

 .. admonition:: Steps for developing AI methods

-   * Good computational resources for development, both powerful and usable by people who aren't computer scientists or physicists.
+   * Good computational resources for development, both powerful and with good user interfaces for people who aren't computer scientists or physicists.
-   * Computing support, who can help guide researchers from diverse fields to the right {AI methods, computing resources, }
+   * Computing support, who can help guide researchers from diverse fields to the right {AI methods, computing resources, software frameworks}.
    * Research software engineering support for those applying AI to new fields.

+   Implementation: focus on Aalto's Triton resource (designed for more usability across broad fields) and Aalto Research Software Engineers (which helps with Triton *and* other platforms).

 A metaphor